beyondthesoftware/website/content/november-renewals.md

 **Highlights**

 ### Week 1 — Get in the Game
-We jump right into the technical side of Aspire: the details, settings, and workflows that make renewals work (and what breaks them).
+We'll jump right into the technical side of Aspire: the details, settings, and workflows that make renewals work (and what breaks them).
 Includes a group kickoff call to set targets and get you moving.

 ### Week 2 — Eliminate Chaos to Execute
 Now it’s time to move.
 We’ll map out who does what, when, and why, so everyone knows their lane.
 If your team is prone to finger-pointing, this week fixes that fast.
 Includes a group work session.